 The Manager pays the operating expenses of the Pools (other than fund costs) in respect of each issued class of units, except Class O units and Class OH units, in exchange for the payment by the Pools of a fixed rate administration fee to the Manager with respect to those classes of units (a Fixed Administration Fee).
 The Manager pays the Pool's operating expenses that are not fund costs allocated to Class O units and Class OH units of the Pool.
 The operating expenses (other than fund costs) may include but are not limited to, operating and administrative costs; regulatory fees; audit, and legal fees and expenses; trustee, safekeeping, custodial, and any agency fees; and investor servicing costs and costs of unitholder reports, prospectuses, Fund Facts, and other reports.
 The fixed administration fee will be equal to a specified percentage of the net asset value of each class of units of the Pools, calculated and accrued daily and paid monthly.
-The fixed administration fee on the Statements of Comprehensive Income.
-The fixed administration fee pools may, in any particular period, exceed or be lower than the expenses we incur in providing such services to the Pools.
+The fixed administration fee charged for each class of the Pools is reported in the footnote Fixed Administration Fee on the Statements of Comprehensive Income.
+The fixed administration fee payable by the Pools may, in any particular period, exceed or be lower than the expenses we incur in providing such services to the Pools.